-- DE: The aggregate, field is deprecated. - BE: The aggregate, field is in Public Beta.
+- DE: The field or aggregate is deprecated. - PB: The field or aggregate is in Public Beta. - FP: The field or aggregate can be used without a between clause.

-- FP: The aggregate can be used without a between clause. - NU: The field or aggregate can be nil. - SE: The field or aggregate is only available with a license containing the security feature. - WE: The field or aggregate is only available with a license containing the web monitoring feature. - NC: The field is not comparable.
+- NU: The field or aggregate can be nil. - SE: The field or aggregate is only available with a license containing the security feature. - WE: The field or aggregate is only available with a license containing the web monitoring feature. - NC: The field is not comparable.